What is in this leaflet

 - If you are using more than one vial of RIXUBIS, the contents of more than one vial may be drawn into the same syringe.

-Make sure you mix each vial of RIXUBIS with the Sterile Water for Injection, USP that is provided in the box (Following Steps 1-9).
+Make sure you mix each vial of RIXUBIS with the water for injections that is provided in the box (Following Steps 1-9).

 You will need a separate BAXJECT II device to mix each additional vial of RIXUBIS.